Technology Will Never Satisfy

 Today, Apple hosted its annual iPhone event.
-Technology blogs and geeks have been buzzing for weeks with rumors as to what features, new products, and news would be announced.
+Technology blogs have been buzzing for weeks with rumors as to what features, new products, and news would be announced.

 “All men seek happiness… And yet after such a great number of years, no one without faith has reached the point to which all continually look.
 All complain, princes and subjects, noblemen and commoners, old and young, strong and weak, learned and ignorant, healthy and sick, of all countries, all times, all ages, and all conditions… What is it then that this desire and this inability proclaim to us, but that there was once in man a true happiness of which there now remain to him only the mark and empty trace, which he in vain tries to fill from all his surroundings, seeking from things absent the help he does not obtain in things present?
 But these are inadequate, because the infinite abyss can only be filled by an infinite and immutable object, that is to say, only by God Himself.“

-The Apostle Paul offered comfort with the knowledge that “neither death nor life, nor angels nor rulers, nor things present nor things to come, nor powers, nor height nor depth, nor anything else in all creation, will be able to separate us from the love of God in Christ Jesus our Lord” (Romans 8:38).
+The Apostle Paul offers Christians of all ages comfort with the reminder that “neither death nor life, nor angels nor rulers, nor things present nor things to come, nor powers, nor height nor depth, nor anything else in all creation, will be able to separate us from the love of God in Christ Jesus our Lord” (Romans 8:38).

 Case In Point

-I recall being struck by the refreshing honesty of Mat Honan in a rather unconventional report (language warning) on CES 2012, the world’s largest consumer technology tradeshow.
+I recall being struck by the refreshing honesty of Mat Honan in his rather unconventional report (language warning) on CES 2012, the world’s largest consumer technology tradeshow.

 In it, Honan describes his dissatisfaction with technology: